nihaal-prasad/nihaal-prasad.github.io/_posts/2020-10-14-return-oriented-programming-tutorial.markdown

 ### What are ROP Chains?

 Suppose we have a binary with NX enabled, and we have already figured out how to overwrite the return address and control RIP via buffer overflow.
-ROP chains will allow us to get around the problems that NX cause.
+ROP chains will allow us to get around the problems that NX causes.
 The way this works is, we will make RIP point to a line of assembly code that is marked as executable in the binary instead of simply injecting our shellcode into the running process.

-Since we have complete control over RIP, we can theoretically make the program jump to any address in the binary, but we will want to specifcally focus on finding one or a few lines of code in the program that end with a RET instruction.
+Since we have complete control over RIP, we can theoretically make the program jump to any address in the binary, but we will want to specifically focus on finding one or a few lines of code in the program that end with a RET instruction.
 These lines of code will be referred to as a "ROP gadget."
 Since each ROP gadget ends with a RET instruction, and since we can overwrite the return address multiple times, we can "chain" multiple ROP gadgets together to execute the code that we want.

 Don't worry if this doesn't really make sense to you yet.
 It will make more sense when you look at an example.